-Graymont has adopted a formalised Rapid Rehabilitation Survey (RRS) process to monitor rehabilitation performance.
+Graymont has adopted a formalised Rapid Rehabilitation Survey (RRS) process to monitor rehabilitation performance (refer Appendix B).
 The RRS process involves an inspection that will be undertaken routinely within each discrete rehabilitation area.
 The recommended frequency of survey will vary depending on conditions and stage of completion, but typical frequency is: